tdviet/fedcloudclient-old/README.md

 >
 > Refresh tokens have long lifetime (one year in EGI CheckIn), so they
 > should be securely protected.
 In secured environment, e.g. private
-> computers, refresh tokens may be permanently specified via environment
+> computers, refresh tokens may be conveniently specified via environment
 > variables *CHECKIN\_REFRESH\_TOKEN*, *CHECKIN\_CLIENT\_ID*,
 > *CHECKIN\_CLIENT\_SECRET*; so users don't have to set token for
 > *fecloud* client via command-line parameters.